hashgraph/hedera-json-rpc-relay/tools/web3rs-example/README.md

 ___Docs:___
 In my opinion, the documentation is weak, but at least the library provides some examples of the most popular use cases.

+___Compile contract___
+In a normal case, you should compile the contract with solc, and everything should work fine.
+However, in scenarios where you're using an old library, such as those with examples using Solidity 0.4, this may not work.
+In my tests, this version doesn't work.
+Therefore, the example only works with the ABI and BIN from the official documentation.

 ___Example output:___

 ```shell